 For the best results, you can add a CPU like AMD Ryzen 5900X or the latest Intel Core i9 12900K, Core i7 12700K, or Core i5 12600K.

-Now, let’s talk about the Graphics card and how much does it impact the video editing performance.
+Now, let’s talk about the Graphics card and how much it impacts the video editing performance.

-Now, here if you want to increase fps, want to play enabling up to ultra-high settings – pay more on Graphics Card.
+Now, here if you want to increase fps, and want to play enabling up to ultra-high settings – pay more on Graphics Card.
 If playing at 1080p – up to 4 GB VRAM GPU would be a fit but higher the resolution, obviously you need more VRAM.

-More powerful the GPU, gaming would be that much smoother.
+More powerful GPU, gaming would be that much smoother.

 It would be a recommendation to spend your money on GPU – when building a Gaming PC.

 You can check our article for choosing the best GPU.

-If you are creating a small video using the apps like Filmora or any other video app – you can edit it easily on integrated GPU or with a basic graphics card like Nvidia GTX 1050Ti or GTX 1650.
+If you are creating a small video using the apps like Filmora or any other video app – you can edit it easily on an integrated GPU or with a basic graphics card like Nvidia GTX 1050Ti or Nvidia GTX 1650.

-The price difference is too high between mid-tier graphics cards vs the top end but the editing performance is not going to increase in the same proportion.
+The graphics card prices are declining and maybe it is a good time to buy a new GPU but the editing performance is not going to increase in the same proportion.

 Editing complex longer projects with footage from multiple cameras or if you use a lot of titles, transitions, or effects require a top-of-the-line GPU to get the best performance.